mysql/mysql-utilities/doc/man/mysqldbexport.rst

 **snapshot**.
 Additionally, the utility uses WRITE locks to lock the destination tables during the copy.

-You can include replication commands for exporting data among a master and slave or between slaves.
-The :option:`--rpl` permits you to select from the following replication commands to include in the export.
+You can include replication statements for exporting data among a master and slave or between slaves.
+The :option:`--rpl` option permits you to select from the following replication statements to include in the export.

 **master**
-  Include the CHANGE MASTER command to start a new slave with the current server acting as the master.
-This will place the appropriate STOP and START slave commands in the export whereby the STOP SLAVE command is placed at the start of the export and the CHANGE MASTER followed by the START SLAVE command are placed after the export stream.
+  Include the **CHANGE MASTER** statement to start a new slave with the current server acting as the master.
+This places the appropriate STOP and START slave statements in the export whereby the **STOP SLAVE** statement is placed at the start of the export and the **CHANGE MASTER** followed by the **START SLAVE** statements are placed after the export stream.

 **slave**
-  Include the CHANGE MASTER command to start a new slave using the current server's master information.
-This will place the appropriate STOP and START slave commands in the export whereby the STOP SLAVE command is placed at the start of the export and the CHANGE MASTER followed by the START SLAVE command are placed after the export stream.
+  Include the **CHANGE MASTER** statement to start a new slave using the current server's master information.
+This places the appropriate STOP and START slave statements in the export whereby the **STOP SLAVE** statment is placed at the start of the export and the **CHANGE MASTER** followed by the **START SLAVE** statements are placed after the export stream.

 **both**
-  Include both the 'master' and 'slave' information for CHANGE MASTER commands for either spawning a new slave with the current server's master or using the current server as the master.
-All commands generated are labeled and commented to allow the user to choose which to include when imported.
+  Include both the 'master' and 'slave' information for **CHANGE MASTER** statements for either spawning a new slave with the current server's master or using the current server as the master.
+All statements generated are labeled and commented to enable the user to choose which to include when imported.

-If you wish to include the replication user in the CHANGE MASTER command, you can use the :option:`--rpl-user` option to specify the user and password.
-If this option is omitted, the utility will attempt to identify the replication user.
-In the event there are multiple candidates or the user requires a password, these statements will be placed inside comments for the CHANGE MASTER command.
+To include the replication user in the **CHANGE MASTER** statement, use the :option:`--rpl-user` option to specify the user and password.
+If this option is omitted, the utility attempts to identify the replication user.
+In the event that there are multiple candidates or the user requires a password, these statements are placed inside comments for the **CHANGE MASTER** statement.

-You can also use the :option:`--comment-rpl` to place the replication commands inside comments for later examination.
+You can also use the :option:`--comment-rpl` option to place the replication statements inside comments for later examination.

-If you specify the :option:`--rpl-file`, the utility will write the replication commands to the file specified instead of including them in the export stream.
+If you specify the :option:`--rpl-file` option, the utility writes the replication statements to the file specified instead of including them in the export stream.

 OPTIONS
 -------